sjbutler/mdsc/README.md

 looking for a library to spell check documents and blocks of text in a Java application (GUI or otherwise) then Jazzy (http://jazzy.sourceforge.net/) may meet your requirements.

+v0.2.0 of mdsc introduces an API to access the wordlists for use in other applications.

 ## Origins